Vata Pacifying Daily Routine

 Establish Consistent Times for Meals

-This is a very simple way to create consistency for our bodies.
+In addition to favoring a vata-pacifying diet, eating at regular times of the day is a very simple way to create consistency for our bodies.
 It supports digestion, ensures that we are adequately nourished, and helps calm the nervous system by establishing another predictable pattern that our bodies can rely on.

 Establish Lunch as the Main Meal